All images courtesy of Mixed Media Works

 When I was about 7 years old, I heard “Rockit” by Herbie Hancock coming from a boombox on the shoulder of a “big kid.”
 My parents listened to a lot of music at home, but the sounds coming from that boombox scratched an itch I didn’t know I had, deep in my brain, and the sensation was completely unrelated to the experience I was familiar with from my parents’ stereo being on.

 Later, I asked my dad what the song was.
-He had no idea, of course, but to his great credit, he took me to Tower Records, walked me up to the teenager in the singles department and had me sing it to him.
+He had no idea, of course, but to his great credit, he took me to Tower Records, walked me up to the teenager in the singles department, and had me sing it to him.
 The guy was like, “Oh, that’s Rockit,” and I went home with my first 45.
 I literally wore it out.

 Roughly 30 years later, OK Go was given the chance to play at President Obama’s 50th birthday party, and Herbie Hancock played, too.
 I was so excited to thank him for how that song changed my life.
 He seemed genuinely moved.
 He must get stories like that all the time, and I’m certain he’d never heard of me or OK Go before that night, but given the circumstances, it didn’t really matter.
 I was a guy living out the most unlikely fantasy, and he was the guy who’d planted that seed in me.

 As a band, who are some of OK Go’s earliest and most important influences?
-How did the band develop it’s signature sound?
+How did the band develop its signature sound?

 Tim, our bassist, and I have been friends since we were 11.
-We met at summer camp and grew up in different cities so one of the main ways we stayed in touch was sending mix tapes.
+We met at summer camp and grew up in different cities so one of the main ways we stayed in touch was by sending mix tapes.
 We were (and are) both very broad in our tastes, so it’s kind of hard to pick specific touchstones.
 Our first summer together, the tapes I can recall trading back and forth were Run DMC’s King of Rock, Black Celebration by Depeche Mode, the Broadway cast recording of Les Miserables, Hey Jude, and the soundtrack to Pretty In Pink.
 By the time we were teenagers in the 90s, our mix-tapes were heavy on Fugazi and Mudhoney (and really the full catalogs of Dischord, SubPop, Merge, etc, because I grew up in DC in the Punk scene), and anything coming out of Manchester, England, because Tim had stumbled into The Stone Roses and Inspiral Carpets and was obsessed with that whole world.
 Then a lot of Pixies, Public Enemy, Zeppelin, and 90s Hip-Hop, especially from the Native Tongues universe.

-I’m (pleasantly) surprised that we have a signature sound, to you.
+I’m (pleasantly) surprised that we have a signature sound, for you.
 I feel like we’ve always been all over the place.
-So many of my all-time favorites are artists who have such consistent (and signature) styles, like Elliott Smith, or Pixies, or any given decade of The Cure.
+So many of my all-time favorites are artists who have such consistent (and signature) styles, like Elliott Smith, Pixies, or any given decade of The Cure.
 I’ve always envied their clarity of vision — they know what they are, and what they’re trying to do.
 We, on the other hand, mostly write by surprising ourselves.
 So we’ll start a song thinking we’re making something quiet and intimate, and it turns out loud and screamy.
 Or we think we’re headed for a mod 70s thing and find ourselves in a world of synths and sequencers.
 But maybe it’s all just a lack of perspective — I’m sure there’s a sensibility running through it that’s invisible to me because I’ve never been outside it.

 Let’s jump right in and talk about your new EP This Will Be Our Year Lo-Fi vs. Hi-Fi.
 What led to this reimaged version of your 2004 recording?